PhilippSchuette/projecteuler/README.md

 ```

 To run a certain problem, it must be selected via a `,`-separated list
-or two `:` integers that get expanded to a range:
+or two `:`-separated integers that get expanded to a range:

 ```bash
 cargo build -- 1,2,7 # runs problems 1, 2, and 7